agnath18K/lumo_cli/docs/examples.md

 # Connect to a peer with a custom download directory
 lumo connect 192.168.1.5 --path ~/Downloads/transfers

+# Connect to a peer and use chunked transfer for all files (better for large files)
+lumo connect 192.168.1.5 --chunked

+# Connect to a peer with both custom download directory and chunked transfer
+lumo connect 192.168.1.5 --path ~/Downloads/transfers --chunked

 # Show connect command help
 lumo connect --help

+# Access the web interface for Connect (when server is running)
+# Open a browser and navigate to: http://localhost:7531/connect/
 ```

 ## REST Server Commands